R. Kelly timeline: Shining star to convicted sex trafficker

 — August 2001: Tracy Sampson files a lawsuit against Kelly, alleging their sex was illegal under Illinois law because he was in “a position of authority” over her.
 The case was reportedly settled out of court for an undisclosed amount.

 — Feb.
-8, 2002: The Chicago Sun-Times reports that it received a videotape allegedly showing Kelly having sex with a minor.
+8, 2002: The Chicago Sun-Times reported that it received a videotape allegedly showing Kelly having sex with a minor.
 The paper reported Chicago police began investigating allegations about Kelly and the same girl three years earlier.
-At the time, the girl and her parents deny she was having sex with Kelly.
+At the time, the girl and her parents denies she was having sex with Kelly.

 — June 5, 2002: Kelly is indicted in Chicago on child pornography charges stemming from the sex tape.
 He pleads not guilty and is released on $750,000 bail.

 — January 2003: Kelly is arrested at a Florida hotel on additional child pornography charges after investigators said they found photos of him having sex with a girl.
 Charges are later dropped after the judge ruled police didn’t have a warrant to search Kelly’s house.

 — Feb.
 18, 2003: Kelly’s album “Chocolate Factory” is released, selling 538,000 copies in its first week.